alecroy/alecroy.github.io/_posts/2015-05-25-sforest-another-random-access-list.md

 ---
 layout: post
 title: "SForest, another random access list"
-date: 2015-05-25 15:57
+date: 2015-05-25 15:57:00 -0700 PDT
+categories: Software
+params:
+  math: true
 ---

-In [a recent post][skewpost], I discussed the mechanics underlying skew-binary random access lists.
+In a recent post, I discussed the mechanics underlying skew-binary random access lists.
 In this post, I'll walk through some code I've written to bring the ideas to life with JavaScript.

 ## The library

-[SForest][sforest] is a purely functional data structure similar to [BForest][bforest].
-Both use linked lists of binary trees to provide O(log N) indexing and updating.
-SForests improve the runtime of adding & removing elements from the front of the list down to O(1) time.
+SForest is a purely functional data structure similar to BForest.
+Both use linked lists of binary trees to provide $O(\log{N})$ indexing and updating.
+SForests improve the runtime of adding & removing elements from the front of the list down to $O(1)$ time.

 I want to quickly walk through the JavaScript I wrote to make this data structure work.
 I wrote the code to be obvious and clear, so it's not quite production-ready yet.
 I don't use any libraries or frameworks, just vanilla JavaScript.